linuxgurugamer/HumanStuff/README.md

 # HumanStuff
 A Kerbal Space Program mod to add more realistic visuals for face/hair features, recreations of real life equipment &amp; flight suits, IVA, EIVA, IVA space suites.
 For use Texture Replacer.
+Licensed under CC BY-SA 4.0 on September 7th 2020 (See LIENSE.md).
+PLEASE MAKE AND SUBMIT MORE STUFF TO ADD

-////@/ HumanStuff Head/Face/Hair Textures, orginal files listed credited to "Gregroxmun" /@////
+//// HumanStuff Head/Face/Hair Textures, orginal files listed credited to "Gregroxmun" ////

-//// >>> PLEASE MAKE AND SUBMIT MORE STUFF TO ADD <<< ////

-//// In Default Folder of exture Replacer (also a copy of each in skins folder) ////
+# In Default Folder of exture Replacer (also a copy of each in skins folder)

 White Male Head (default kerbalHead)